berryinthescienceland/berryinthescienceland/README.md

 - 👋 Hi, I’m @berryinthescienceland
-- 👀 I’m interested in science, watcing birds and astronomy
+- 👀 I’m interested in science, watching birds and astronomy
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on learn python
 - 📫 How to reach me brnfsbrl@gmail.com